dappsinc/camila-cordapp/README.md

 `compatibilityZoneUrl="http://dapps.network:8080"`

-This is the current network map and doorman server URL for the DSOA Testnet
+This is the current network map and doorman server URL

 1) Remove Existing Network Parameters and Certificates